 While many travelers may visit East African countries to go on safari, there are a plethora of unexplored experiences it comes bearing.
 We may brag about these all year long, but let’s not digress.
 Which experience is on your bucket list?
-If conquering Africa’s greatest summits is then we have a firsthand experience by our staff Peter Njuguna, Serena Hotels, Hotels and Lodges System Controller who hiked the highest peak in Africa, Mt.
+If conquering Africa’s greatest summits is then we have a firsthand experience by our staff Peter Njuguna, Serena Hotels Tanzania, Lodges System Controller who hiked the highest peak in Africa, Mt.
 Kilimanjaro.
-Rising above 5,895m above sea level, fourth tallest mountain in the world, Mt.
+Rising above 5,895m above sea level, the fourth tallest mountain in the world, Mt.
 Kilimanjaro is undoubtedly one of the challenging summits to conquer.
 Only 60% of those who attempt, finish at the snow-capped peak.

 Peter was mentally prepared to climb Mt.
-Kilimanjaro an idea he had incubated for approximately 2 years before he actually took the bold step.
+Kilimanjaro an idea he had incubated for approximately 2 years before he took the bold step.
 This year, he had listed conquering Mt.
-Kilimanjaro as one of his must do bucket list items.
-However, as fate would have it, the Covid-19 pandemic happened and put most of travelers plans on hold, including Peter’s dream to reach atop Africa’s highest mountain.
+Kilimanjaro as one of his must-do bucket list items.
+However, as fate would have it, the Covid-19 pandemic happened and put most of the traveler’s plans on hold, including Peter’s dream to reach atop Africa’s highest mountain.
 Luckily, as things began to ease off with new-normal being adopted in our way of life, he came across an opportunity to go atop Mt.
 Kilimanjaro through an advertisement.
 The best guide in Tanzania Mr. Athumani who has a remarkable track record of summiting peaks in the last 15 years was eager to lead a team of individuals up the mountain.

 Hiking Mt.
 Kilimanjaro requires both physical and mental preparation and more so the latter.
-Prior climbing, it is recommended that one has stretched their body endurance through cardio and muscle exercises.
+Prior to climbing, it is recommended that one has stretched body endurance through cardio and muscle exercises.
 For Peter, his preparation began by him having an exercise regime of running 20-25Kms at least three times a week.

 Everyone was still struggling to walk because of the exhaustion, but they trekked slowly to walk back to Kibo Hut.
-They took a more straighter steep descent through sand and let gravity pull them down as we slid through sand towards that world below.
+They took a straighter steep descent through sand and let gravity pull them down as we slid through the sand towards that world below.
 This was also quite challenging.

-This was the final day, they were up for breakfast and had a small gathering outside the hut to exchange vote of thanks with Guide Athumani commending the team for its resilience to achieve the goal to get to the top.
+This was the final day, they were up for breakfast and had a small gathering outside the hut to exchange vote of thanks with Guide Athumani commending the team for their resilience to achieve the goal to get to the top.
 At 0900hrs they started their trek through the moorland vegetation and onto the rain forest to the main gate.
 The walk down to the Marangu gate was 20km far but the adventure and stories they had to tell made it less challenging.
 By the time they got to the gate, they had hatched a plan to have the whole team have a farewell party.
-They arrived at the gate at around 1630Hrs took final pictures and songs as the guide went to check the group out at the Park’s office while collecting their certificates.
+They arrived at the gate at around 1630Hrs took final pictures as the guide went to check the group out at the Park’s office while collecting their certificates.
 Thereafter, they headed to a hotel in Marangu where they had their party.
 After the party, they made their way to Arusha where they would say goodbye and part ways.

 We could not be more proud to have our own, take on one of the most exhilarating experiences on most traveler’s bucket list items.
-We can’t wait to take you on the next adventure….
+We can’t wait to take you on the next adventure.
 Visit our website for this and many more experiences you can explore.